Multifamily

 Click here to find a Qualified Partner working near you.
 If you work with a contractor that is not yet a Qualified Partner, urge your contractor to find out more information here.
 As part of the project approval process, you will accept the C&I Prescriptive Program’s Terms and Conditions.
 If you’re interested in becoming a Qualified Partner, click here to see our Become A Qualified Partner page.

-If you’re interested in getting started with an energy efficiency project in your business but don’t know where to start, you can sign-up for a virtual customer consultation here.
+If you’re interested in getting started with an energy efficiency project for your business but don’t know where to start, you can sign-up for a business customer consultation here.

 Additional Information and Resources